allmeidaapedro/Data-Science-Porfolio/README.md

 - I estimated financial results calculating ROI using the expected revenue from non-defaulters' loans, the expected loss from defaulters' loans, and the total credit amount lent before the solution and after changing the bank's credit policy from my credit scoring model.
 Finally, after extending credit only to customers with a credit score of 600 or higher, the ROI increased from 9.55% to 42.64%.
 - [Click here to check out the entire project](https://github.com/allmeidaapedro/Credit-Scoring-German-Bank)

-- Some results obtained and model validation;
+- Some results obtained and model validation.
 <p align="center">
   <img width="65%" height="30%" src="images/probability_distributions_by_default.png">
 </p>

-- Deployment;
+- Deployment.
 <p align="center">
   <img width="70%" height="70%" src="images/predict_page_webapp.jpeg">
 </p>